-- You have asked us for advice or information, - You have sent us a complaint about a public service or an allegation that a councillor has breached the Code of Conduct - We are looking at the complaint or allegation and need more information to make a decision, - You ask us to reconsider any decision we've made or complain to us about our service - We ask you for feedback about the services we provide - We ask for further information about yourself to help us meet your needs and monitor how accessible and inclusive our service is. - For lawful business purposes, we may record our phone calls with you.
+- You have asked us for advice or information. - You have sent us a complaint about a public service or an allegation that a councillor has breached the Code of Conduct. - We are looking at the complaint or allegation and need more information to make a decision. - You ask us to reconsider any decision we've made or complain to us about our service. - We ask you for feedback about the services we provide. - We ask for further information about yourself to help us meet your needs and monitor how accessible and inclusive our service is.